uccser/cs-unplugged/docs/source/getting_started/basic_usage.rst

 ``$ python3 manage.py runserver``
 ==============================================================================

-The command starts a lightweight development web server on your machine.
-It's possible to view the server on ``127.0.0.1:8000`` (which is also ``localhost:8000``), but we will run another command first to setup files required for the website, and view the website in a special development mode.
+The command starts a web server on your machine.
+It's possible to view the server in your browser with the URL ``localhost:8000``, but we will run another command first to setup files required for the website, and view the website in a special development mode.

 Official documentation on the `runserver command`_ can be found on the Django